 A simple lottery decides who can buy tickets, which you enter online at the Wiener Philharmoniker website.
 To do so, you must register your application at the site much earlier in the year.
 Full details here.

-If you miss out on tickets (I once heard that over 400,000 people apply), you can always switch on the television.
+If you miss out on tickets (I once heard that over 400,000 people apply), Vienna has plenty of alternative concerts for some turn-of-the-year classical entertainment.

 Austria’s state broadcaster (ORF) shows the New Year’s Day event live (normally on the ORF 2 channel) or you can listen in on the radio (normally the Ö1 station).

 You don’t even have to be in Austria to enjoy the orchestra’s work on TV and radio.
-The New Year’s Concert is broadcast live to over 90 countries.
-And if you don’t catch it on TV, the Philharmoniker bring out a CD, DVD, etc. of the event remarkably quickly.
+The New Year’s Concert is typically broadcast live to around 100 countries.

 Incidentally, the open-air Rathausplatz Film Festival in summer often includes a recording of the most-recent concert as a programme point.
 It’s a lovely event right in the centre.
 You might also find a recording playing at the Haus der Musik.